wrist mechanics online course featured image

 In addition to the drills mentioned above, HackMotion is also a solution for improving lead wrist position in the golf swing.

-The HackMotion measures the golfer’s wrist angle as compared to Tour averages.
+HackMotion measures golfers’ wrist angles, comparing them to Tour averages.
 It creates a 3D model of your hand, wrist, and forearm, which allows you to see what your wrist is doing throughout the swing and how that affects your clubface.

-One of the most important benefits of HackMotion is to give you a baseline as to how far off your wrist position in golf really is.
-Here are some great ways to use the HackMotion to improve your lead wrist position.
+One of the most important benefits of HackMotion is that it gives you a baseline of how far off your wrist position in golf really is.

 1. Identify Your Own Unique Setup